 Northwestern Mutual negotiates advisory fees on a case-by-case basis.
 Fees vary depending on the services that the company provides to clients.
-According to its Form ADV (SEC-filed paperwork), Northwestern Mutual Investment Services may earn fixed fees and referral fees.
+According to its Form ADV that's filed with the SEC, Northwestern Mutual may earn fixed fees and referral fees.

 Northwestern Mutual Awards and Recognition

-Northwestern Mutual, which currently ranks No. 97 on the Fortune 500 list, has been recognized numerous times in recent years.
+Northwestern Mutual, which currently ranks No. 111 on the 2022 Fortune 500 list, has been recognized numerous times in recent years.
 In 2017, Fortune ranked Northwestern Mutual No. 1 for "Quality of Products and Services" and "Financial Soundness."
-Also in 2017, Financial Planning magazine and Financial Advisor magazine both recognized Northwestern Mutual Investment Services as a top 10 biggest independent broker-dealer.
-In 2016, Northwestern Mutual was awarded an Eye on Innovation prize by Gartner, Inc. for "Most Innovative Digital Business Model in Financial Services."

-According to FINRA, Northwestern Mutual Investment Services (NMIS) has a total of five disclosures.
+According to its government filings, Northwestern Mutual Investment Services (NMIS) has a total of five disclosures.

 Northwestern Mutual has a complex structure that prospective clients should be aware of, as the company has a number of interconnected subsidiaries that work together and may have referral agreements.
 All Northwestern Mutual financial advisors and wealth management advisors are registered representatives of Northwestern Mutual Investment Services, a broker-dealer and registered investment advisory, and they can also provide advisory services as Northwestern Mutual Wealth Management representatives.
 They also may be licensed life insurance agents.